- June 22, 2018

-The Wolper Law Firm is currently investigating claims against Lawrence Torres, a former Financial Advisor at First Standard Financial Company in Staten Island, NY.
+The Wolper Law Firm, P.A. is currently investigating claims against Lawrence Torres, a former Financial Advisor at First Standard Financial Company in Staten Island, NY.
 Lawrence Torres’s past employments include Alexander Capital, LP, Brookstone Securities, Inc., JP Turner & Company and VFinanace Inestments.

 According to public records released by the Financial Industry Regulatory Authority (FINRA), on September 28, 2017, Lawrence Torres received an censure from the SEC, barring him from associating with any brokerage firm.
 The SEC also imposed a fine of $160,000 and required him to disgorge an additional $225,359.
 The SEC alleged that Lawrence Torres “violated the antifraud provisions of the federal securities laws by recommending a high-cost pattern of frequent trading that he had no reasonable basis to believe would be suitable for eight of his customers or for anyone, by making material misrepresentations and omissions regarding the high-cost pattern of frequent trading that he recommended to those customers, by churning those customer accounts and by engaging in unauthorized trading therein.”